 For Benedetti, this presents more of a hassle than just tying the steel with non-contact splices.

 “In the IBC, it says the use of contact lap splices shall only be permitted when you show through tested demonstration that you can shoot and not get shadowing,” Benedetti says.
 “Nobody wants to go through the expense of shooting test panels.
 Nobody wants to jump through those hoops to do contact splices, so it’s easier just to do non-contact lap splices.”

-Contractors may find non-contact splices easier to install in the floor: On a horizontal surface, the laps will remain separate with gravity’s help.
+Contractors may find non-contact splices easier to install on the floor: On a horizontal surface, the laps will remain separate with gravity’s help.
 For the wall, the contractor must maintain the separation on a vertical plane, so it can prove challenging to keep the stacked bars upright.

-Non-contact splices also may be most appropriate for projects where the steel surpasses a certain size.
+Non-contact splices also may be most appropriate for projects where the steel surpasses a specific size.
 For No. 5 bars, Anderson always recommends this method.
 With the bars more than ½ inch in diameter each, butting the two together creates more than a 1-inch width, which can make the job susceptible to shadowing.

-Either method is fine for cast-in-place or poured concrete, since it will be compacted through vibration rather than the velocity through the nozzle.
+Either method is fine for cast-in-place or poured concrete since it will be compacted through vibration rather than the velocity through the nozzle.